Change Started

 Sanitation infrastructure was often inadequate, especially in rapidly growing urban areas.
 Many cities lacked proper sewage systems, and waste disposal was a significant problem.
 Open sewers, overflowing cesspools, and inadequate waste management contributed to unsanitary conditions.

 All these problems contributed to the spread of many diseases.
-Public health became a major concern as diseases such as cholera, typhoid, and tuberculosis impacted many citizens, especially those from working-class and impoverished populations.
+Public health became a primary concern as diseases such as cholera, typhoid, and tuberculosis impacted many citizens, especially those from working-class and impoverished populations.

 In the 1880s, William Hesketh Lever and his brother James addressed this problem by launching a soap manufacturing business in Warrington, England.
 William and James saw an opportunity to create a successful company by addressing a basic need for cleanliness.